zettadb/cloudnative/smoke/go/go/src/go/smoketest/readme.md

 ============= go ===============

 how to run:

+1.build:

+  go build

+2.

   ./smoketest host port

 something like this:

   ./smoketest localhost 5001

 ============= go ===============